Cornered, Nigerian airlines threaten to suspend domestic flights

 Added to this is a completely different problem: the prices of plane tickets have tripled on certain national lines in recent weeks.
 According to airline owners, passengers in Nigeria pay their fares in naira, the national currency, but fuel suppliers have to be paid in US dollars, causing a revenue shortfall.

 “Everything we need for our operations comes from outside.
 We are forced to obtain dollars in a context where it is difficult to obtain foreign currency.
-If nothing is done as quickly as possible, companies could be closed”explains Allen Onyema, CEO of Air Peace Nigeria and Vice President of the Airline Operators Union.
+If nothing is done as quickly as possible, companies might be closed”explains Allen Onyema, CEO of Air Peace Nigeria and Vice President of the Airline Operators Union.

 The chosen ones seized